anybox/anybox.recipe.odoo/README.rst

-Following the same kind of logic as ``freeze-to``, this option allows to turn a buildout that aggregates from various remote sources (tarball dowloads, VCSes).
+Following the same kind of logic as ``freeze-to``, this option allows to turn a buildout that aggregates from various remote sources (tarball downloads, VCSes) into a self-contained buildout archive directory that can be packed for easy distribution.

-Actually it extracts only the downloaded elements into a target directory.
-If that target directoy has been itself initialized first with the *fixed elements* (buildout configuration files, bootstrap scripts, local addons), the end result is a self-contained buildout archive directory that can be packed for easy distribution.
+Actually it extracts only the downloaded elements into a target directory and issues a buildout configuration with local references only.
+If that target directory has been itself initialized first with the *fixed elements* (buildout configuration files, bootstrap scripts, local addons), then it has all the needed elements, except eggs to be downloaded from PyPI or the specified index site.

 Here is an example, assuming the *fixed elements* are themselves versioned with Mercurial::